briandrum/codes.forchagrin.com/_chapters/chapter-1353-flood-damage-prevention.md

 ## 1353.01   Statutory authorization; findings of fact; purpose and objectives

-1. _(a)_ **Statutory Authorization.** Article XVIII, Section 3 of the Ohio Constitution grants municipalities, the legal authority to adopt land use and control measures for promoting the health, safety and general welfare of its citizens.
+1. _(a)_ **Statutory Authorization.** [Article XVIII, Section 3][ORC Article
+XVIII, Section 3] of the Ohio Constitution grants municipalities, the legal authority to adopt land use and control measures for promoting the health, safety and general welfare of its citizens.
 Therefore, the Council of the Village of Chagrin Falls, State of Ohio does ordain as follows:

 2. _(b)_ **Findings of Fact.**